-Editor’s note: In late 2011, our Editor-in-Chief Saurav Jha, & Publisher Devapriya Roy were invited to visit the under construction Rohtang Tunnel Project by the Border Roads Organization & the Indian Army.
-This is the story of that journey & of the tremendous sacrifices made by some to make this project a reality.
+Editor’s note: In late 2011, our Editor-in-Chief Saurav Jha, & Publisher Devapriya Roy were invited to visit the under construction Rohtang Tunnel Project, now called the Atal Tunnel, by the Border Roads Organization & the Indian Army.
+This is the story of that journey & of the tremendous sacrifices made by some to make the Atal Tunnel a reality.

 The tunnel itself is of a bi-directional horseshoe type.
 With a carriageway of 10.5 metres (plus a one metre footpath on either side) and vertical clearance of 5.525 metres it will be large enough to accommodate two semi-trailers side by side.
-Once complete, it is expected to allow vehicles to move at speeds of up to 80 km/hour in the tunnel and the total estimated traffic will be around 1300 vehicles in all traversing either direction each day.
+Once complete, it is expected to allow vehicles to move at speeds of up to 80 km/hour in the tunnel and the total estimated daily traffic traversing either direction will be around 1300 vehicles.
 In all, the Rohtang tunnel will shave off some 46 km of travel distance between Manali and Leh which corresponds to a saving of almost 3 hours in terms of travel time.

 Image: Manali-Leh highway near the Rohtang Pass.
 Circa 2011.